-Our approach to estimate the impact of the New Deal program relies on using information from the pilot period as well as information from the National Roll-Out.
+Our approach to estimate the impact of the New Deal program relies on using information from the pilot period as well as information from the National Roll out.
 The New Deal can affect employment of both eligible and ineligible individuals in a number of ways.
 First the eligible individuals receive job search assistance that may enhance their ability to find a job.
 Second, some of the individuals who pass through the Gateway will receive the wage subsidy option, reducing the cost of employing them for an initial period of six months.
 This wage subsidy will expand the employment of such workers but may also lead to a substitution of other workers for these cheaper ones.
 The extent to which this may happen will depend on a number of factors.
 If the subsidy just covers the deficit in productivity as well as the costs of training, we would not expect any substitution; these workers are no cheaper than anyone else.
-Second, it will depend on the extent that these workers are substitutable in production for existing workers and on the extent that it is easy to "churn" workers, that is to replace a worker finishing a six-month subsidy with a new subsidized worker.
+Second, it will depend on the extent that these workers are substitutable in production for existing workers and on the extent that it is easy to "churn" worker, that is to replace a worker finishing a six month subsidy with a new subsidized worker.
 The latter is an important point, since the subsidy only lasts six months.
 Moreover the agencies implementing the New Deal are supposed to be monitoring the behavior of firms using wage subsidies and employing individuals on the New Deal.
-Of course if job durations are generally short, firms will be able to use subsidized workers instead of the nonsubsidized ones, without any extra effort.
+Of course if job durations are generally short, firms will be able to use subsidized workers instead of the non-subsidized ones, without any extra effort.

-The New Deal may also change the price of labor in a region or country as a whole as it affects a substantial number of people.
-For example, the increased search activities of the unemployed could lower the equilibrium wage for less skilled individuals and therefore increase aggregate employment through a higher job offer arrival rate.
-This will tend to increase employment for eligible and ineligible individuals and will counteract the effects of substitution on the nontreatment group.
-Randomized trials cannot account for these general equilibrium or "community-wide" effects, which have become an important issue in the program evaluation literature.
+The New Deal may also change the prices in a region or country as a whole as it affects a substantial number of people.
+For example, the increased search activities of the unemployed could lower the equilibrium wage for less unskilled individuals and therefore increase aggregate employment through a higher job offer arrival rate.
+This will tend to increase employment for eligible and ineligible individuals and will counteract the effects of substitution on the non-treatment group.
+Randomized trials cannot account for these general equilibrium or "community wide" effects which have become central pre-occupations of those involved in the program evaluation literature14.

-Assessing the importance of substitution and of general equilibrium effects through wages or other channels is of central importance.
-Using the comparison between the pilot and control areas as described next, and assuming these areas are sufficiently separate labor markets from each other, we will be able to assess the extent to which substitution and other general equilibrium effects combined are likely to be important side effects of the program, at least in the short-run.
-Next we discuss the evaluation methodology, a central part of which is the choice of comparison group.
-This choice is to a large extent governed by the issues previously discussed.
+Assessing the importance of substitution and of General Equilibrium effects through wages or other channels is of central importance.
+Using the comparison between the pilot and control areas as described below, and assuming these areas are sufficiently separate labor markets from each other, we will be able to assess the extent to which substitution and other General Equilibrium effects combined are likely to be important "side-effects" of the program, at least in the short run.
+Below we discuss the evaluation methodology, a central part of which is the choice of comparison group.
+This choice is to a large extent governed by the issues discussed above.

-3.1.
-The Choice of Comparison Group
+III.1 The Choice of Comparison Group